sentient-engineering/sentient/README.md

-# Sentient - Browser Controlling Agents in 3 Lines of Code
+# sentient - Browser Controlling Agents in 3 Lines of Code

 [Beta]